 The single person principal is self explanatory.
 One person makes all the decisions.

-Principals which consist of a committee refers to a group of people who are appointed, or nominated to make the decisions on behalf of the company or organization they represent.
-A commitee could be comprised of a variable mix of individuals.
+Principals which consist of a committee refers to a group of people who are appointed, or nominated to make the decisions on behalf of the company or organisation they represent.
+A committee could be comprised of a variable mix of individuals.
 For example, a committee could consist of a board; a mixture of management personnel; or any other collection of individuals.

 Negotiations can be complex.
 Thorny issues might result in a bitter deadlock.
 Rather than make a mountain out of a molehill, the solution might be as simple as having the right people sit at the table.